mclstbl/GameOfLife/README.md

 =================

-A C++ implementation of a cellular automaton (Conway Game of Life) which saves computation by only storing locations of live cells in a vector and ignoring all others (dead cells).
+A C++ implementation of a cellular automaton (Conway Game of Life) which saves memory and computation by only storing locations of live cells in a vector and ignoring all others (dead cells).

 The "life" executable is a text version of Game of Life